What To Do After Missing An Installment Loan Payment

 It’s all happened to us at some point.
 We have tons of financial responsibilities; gifts to buy, vacations to pay among other pressing financial issues.
 The financial burden is so huge that you may have to miss a payment on your installment loan.
 Besides, you have a mortgage to pay and a car loan on top of it.
 You may think an online installment loan payment can wait, but is that in your best interest?

-While most lenders will allow you to skip a payment (of course to their benefit), it is not ideal.
+While most direct installment loan lenders will allow you to skip a payment, it is not ideal.
 First, you will bear the consequences when they send you your statement and the late fees accumulated are higher than you had anticipated.
 Secondly, it could ruin your credit, especially when you skip without informing your lender.
 You are human, and circumstances may force you to skip a payment.
 So, how d you go about it so that it does not affect your relationship with your lender?

 - Inform Your Installment Lender

 The first and most important step to take is notifying your lender of your inability to meet your monthly payments.
 Most lenders have skip-a-payment options, anyway, so you will just e taking advantage of what they have put in place.
 Your request will certainly attract a fee, but it is better than skipping a payment and not informing them.
 Also, remember to inform the actual direct lender that’s servicing the installment loan.
 Not the loan broker It’s not ideal if you find yourself in this situation but most reasonable companies will work with you if you reach out to them.

 - Do Not Make a Habit of It